logos-maker/ikiGUI/README.md

 ```
 ikigui_window_update(&mywin);
 ```
-## How to display text for debugging
+## How to display text LCD emulation for debugging
 You can do this the same way that you can display arrays of knobs, you can make arrays of monospace characters.
-The simplicity of this is useful for displaying numbers and messages in your editor window when developing.
+This can be very usefull for emulating LCD screens easily for example or for displaying numbers and messages in your plugin editor window when developing.
-It can be used in similar way thar character maps was used in computers in the 1970's an 80's.
+It is done in a similar way that character maps was used in computers and videogames in the 80's.
 The first part of the image should be space followed by ! and " in the same order as in the ASCII standard.
 Then you can use the standard C lib to write text into your character map.
 This can also be used for making tracker editors for sequencers.

 ## About the drawing modes of ikigui_map_draw()
 It has 4 different drawing modes ...